open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-kafka-clients/index.md

 author: "[Paolo Patierno](https://github.com/ppatierno)"
 ---

-Nowadays, [Apache Kafka](https://kafka.apache.org/) is chosen as the central piece in a distributed system.
+Nowadays, [Apache Kafka](https://kafka.apache.org/) is chosen as the nervous system in a distributed environment.
 Different services communicate with each other by using Apache Kafka as a messaging system but even more as en event or data streaming platform.

 Taking into account the cloud-native approach for developing microservices, quite often [Kubernetes](https://kubernetes.io/) is also used to run the